Bondels Dam

 Bondels Dam is a reservoir outside of Karasburg in the ǁKaras Region of Namibia.
-Located 7 km west of Karas, it dams the Satco River and was built to enhance the recharge of the Bondels Dam aquifer.
+Located 7 km west of Karas, it dams the Obub River and was built to enhance the recharge of the Bondels Dam aquifer.
 It has a capacity of 1.105 million cubic metres and was completed in 1959 while Namibia was known as South West Africa.